rancher/hello-world/README.md

-Hello-world
+Hello world
 ===========

-This image runs a web service in 8080 port, showing k8s services and request headers, used for testing.
+This image runs hello-world web service in 8080 port, showing k8s services and request headers, used for demoing and/or testing.

 ## Building from Source